sdwalsh/people-and-pets/README.md

 **Important:** People and Pets has only been tested on `Arch Linux` using `Chromium 60` and `Firefox Nightly 57`

 ### In depth reasoning
-A theme throughout my tech stack is minimalism and simplicity.
+A theme throughout the tech stack is minimalism and simplicity.
 I consistently chose lightweight solutions when possible while avoiding solutions that might add or expose unnecessary complexity and refactored files to reduce dependencies.

 #### Language
 Out of the options provided - Ruby, Python, and Elixir - I only had significant experience with Ruby.
 Although I was tempted to use Elixir (since I've used OCaml in the past and enjoy functional languages) I ultimately decided to stick with what I knew best - Ruby.